 Above all else, the Listings Project community values and is committed to the following:

 Providing equal access to opportunities and resources to all members of protected classes, including but not limited to those who have been historically excluded or marginalized.

-Community: Interacting with all people fairly and openly, regardless of their perceived or actual race, ethnicity/ethnic heritage, nationality, religion, sexual orientation, gender identity, gender expression, dis/abilities, age, size, social class, citizenship status, familial status (including having children under the age of 18 living with parents or legal custodians, being pregnant, and one in the process of securing custody of children under the age of 18), marital status, criminal history, partnership status, lawful source of income, economic status, status as a victim of domestic violence, lawful occupation and/or military status, political status, immigration status, genetic information, primary language, and citizenship.
+Community: Interacting with all people fairly and openly, regardless of their perceived or actual race, color, ethnicity/ethnic heritage, nationality, religion, sexual orientation, gender identity, gender expression, handicap (disability), age, size, social class, alienage and/or citizenship status, familial status (including having children under the age of 18 living with parents or legal custodians, being pregnant, and one in the process of securing custody of children under the age of 18), marital status, criminal history, partnership status, lawful source of income, economic status, status as a victim of domestic violence, lawful occupation and/or military status, political status, immigration status, genetic information, primary language, and citizenship.

 Fair Housing Price: Stating and honoring an honest and fair housing price when renting or subletting; not participating in nor condoning inequitable behavior or practices such as asking for the best offer, asking for key money, incentivizing bidding wars, denying housing and/or rentals to individuals based upon a lawful source of income, last minute price changes, etc. Short term housing (such as sublets) should be priced fairly according to current rate and costs.
 Short term housing should not be inflated to align with hotels or vacation rentals (e.g. Airbnb, VRBO).

 Language: Mindfully evaluating statements made in listings to ensure language is not disparaging, harmful, or oppressive.
-Addressing Listers in an equitable way and using neutral language whenever possible. (e.g. opting for “hey y’all” instead of “hey guys” or “female-identifying roommate preferred” rather than “female roommate required”).
+Addressing Listers in an equitable way refraining from using language that suggests, to the ordinary reader, viewer or listener that a particular specified class is preferred for the housing in question.

-Relationships: Maintaining equitable relationships by treating employees and tenants fairly.
+Relationships: Maintaining equitable relationships by treating employees and tenants fairly, equally and equitably.
 Taking a person’s whole experience into consideration when considering them for your space or a job opening (e.g. Being open to training instead of dismissing a potential job candidate that’s a good fit but doesn’t have one of the skills).

 Communicating clearly, openly and honestly when in touch with any Lister.